yjkellyjoo/speech_api/README.md

 ##Caution
 ###1.
 Recording Format
- - Using a lossless codec (FLAC or LINEAR16) is recommended.
+ - Using a lossless codec (WAV or FLAC) is recommended.
- - If not, WAV or MP3 files are acceptable.
+ - If not, MP3 files are acceptable.

 ###2.
 The clearer your recording, the better the result.
  - If multiple people are talking at the same time, or at different volumes, they may be interpreted as background noise and ignored.